flo-v/SUSHI_labrotation/clean_log.md

 # Clean_log SUSHI labrotation
-A cleaner version of the labrotation log, that reduces redundancies
+A cleaner version of the labrotation log(https://github.com/flo-v/SUSHI_labrotation#sushi_labrotation), that reduces redundancies
-Can be of use for the next person building on sushi
+This document is hopefully of use for the next person building a sushi app.
+(Written by Florian Vetsch 2022)

 Table of Contents
 =================